That-Dev-Girl-Sites/jhalabi.com/_posts/2018-10-16-a-very-informal-look-at-gutenberg-accessibility.md

 The community has also logged a bunch of [Gutenberg accessibility issues](https://github.com/WordPress/gutenberg/issues?q=is%3Aissue+is%3Aopen+tab+label%3AAccessibility) and I suspect this list will grow once (if) an accessibility audit is performed.

 Ultimately, I like Gutenberg.
 Well, really, I like the _idea_ of Gutenberg.
 There are definitely quirks in the UI for all users and very definitely issues for users with accessibility needs.
 I hope the editor gets better, but it seems that the fixes will require large systemic changes, which will take a lot of time.
-I would love it if Gutenberg launched _after_ fixing these issues - at the very least to get the editor to WCAG A compliance before launch.
+I would love it if Gutenberg launched _after_ fixing these issues, at the very least to get the editor to WCAG A compliance before launch.